Constraining New Physics with Possible Dark Matter Signatures from a Global CKM Fit: Contributions in decays

 The loop factor $C_L$ does not receive any $\frac{1}{\epsilon}$ pole from diagram \ref{fig:vertex-corr}, however, $C_R$ has a pole.
 Note that there will be a contribution to $C_L$ from the vertex counter term.
 The relevant part of the counter term can be obtained from the wave function renormalization which we have calculated from the quark self-energy correction diagram given in Fig. \ref{fig:self-corr}.
 For the renormalization we have followed the $\overline{MS}$-scheme.

 Note that the overall contributions in $C_L$ and $C_R$ will be divergent, and we don't have any additional contributions to remove these divergences.
+It is well-known that in simplified models as defined above the one-loop contributions to flavour-changing transitions are in general UV divergent, see for example the following refs.~\cite{Batell:2009jf,Freytsis:2009ct,Arcadi:2017kky}.
 To make the theory renormalizable, one may need to add new states with tree-level charged current interactions with the SM fermions.
 However, the available data will constrain such an interaction in general.
 As mentioned earlier, such divergences reflect the dependence of our results on the suppression scale $\Lambda$ (the scale at which new states might appear).
 Therefore, we will interpret our model as an effective theory below some new physics scale $\Lambda$ with the following replacement: $1/\epsilon + Log(\mu^2/m^2) \to Log(\Lambda^2/m^2)$.
 In a UV-complete theory, the additional new physics at the scale $\Lambda$ is expected to cancel the divergences present.
 Here, we take an optimistic view and assume that the new high-scale (higher-dimensional operators) contributions in the low-energy observables will have a negligible impact on our analysis.
 The renormalization group evolution (RGE) over the energy range that we have considered here will not change the coupling structure significantly.